paritytech/substrate-light-ui/README.md

 Both provide the same functionalities and use the same UI, feel free to choose the medium that suits you best.

-A _very alpha_ version of the browser extension can be found in the releases page: https://github.com/paritytech/substrate-light-ui/releases/tag/v0.3.0.
+A _very alpha_ version of the browser extension can be found in the [Github Releases](https://github.com/paritytech/substrate-light-ui/releases) page.

 You can also check out the `master` branch and [build from source](#build-from-sources).